-Stitch in Time provides weekly creative textile reminiscence workshops on the RUH older patients units led by our Visiting Artists, Edwina Bridgeman and Charlotte Stowell.
+Stitch in Time provides weekly creative art and textile reminiscence workshops on the RUH older patients units led by our Visiting Artists, Edwina Bridgeman and Charlotte Stowell.
 The workshops are co-produced by textile students and volunteers.

 The workshops incorporate a range of images and creative textile processes, taking elements from one-to-one and group conversations on the wards as well as sharing of memories.
 By encouraging and supporting social skills and interaction between patients, we hope to increase patients’ self-esteem and confidence by introducing them to a new skill that they can then share with their family, friends and loved ones.

-Art at the Heart is working alongside The Forever Friends Volunteer Dementia project, Artist Edwina Bridgeman is training volunteers so that they are able to assist or deliver their own workshops on the wards.
+Art at the Heart is working alongside The Forever Friends Appeal ‘Friendly Faces’ project.
+Our artists can help to train volunteers so that they are able to assist or deliver their own workshops on the wards.